Jairanpo/team-international-coding-challenge/README.md

-## The following it's a code test made with the following requirements:
+## This is a code challenge made with the following requirements:

 ___